The Jewish Center’s Book Club reads and discusses books of Jewish interest.

 We have the following Book Club meetings planned:

-Get ready for the upcoming titles:
+Get ready for the upcoming title – June 17

 If you’d like your name removed from our email list, please let me know, but please remember that all other Book Club business should be sent to Louise.